The BraveHerts Children's Appeal

 - Helped us introduce two multi-disciplinary team meetings within Hertfordshire to improve communication between GPs, doctors and other health professionals.
 This has helped bring new patients to us and ensured existing patients receive the best care

 - 2007-2017 Two pieces of national research (Craft and Killen) were published which focused on palliative care services for children.
 This research found the number of children with life-limiting illnesses in England was double previously reported estimates and had increased annually in all areas over the past decade.

 - 2014 Keech Hospice Care commissioned “A review of services supporting palliative care for children and young people in Hertfordshire” which estimates there are 900 children in Hertfordshire with a life-limiting illness, 400 of whom would immediately benefit from our help.

-- 2016 Keech Hospice Care were supporting 150 children in Herts at this time, only a third of those that needed help.
-To support this message, that only 1 in 3 children were receiving care, The BraveHerts Children’s Appeal was launched chaired by Fergus McMullen DL and supported by his Hertfordshire Development Board.
+- 2016 Keech Hospice Care were supporting 150 children in Hertfordshire at this time, only a third of those that needed help.
+To support this message, that only 1 in 3 children were receiving care, The BraveHerts Children’s Appeal was launched, chaired by Fergus McMullen DL and supported by his Hertfordshire Development Board.

-There is currently little research looking into the needs of families with life-limited children, including bereaved parents, or of professionals delivering palliative care services.
+There is currently little research looking into the needs of families of children with life-limiting illnesses, including bereaved parents, or of professionals delivering palliative care services.